I offer some (limited) individualized, one-on-one services, yes.

 Coaching is not ‘magical manuscript ease,’ and does not guarantee its own success.
 I do not take on coaching clients for periods of less than six months because we do actually move mountains.

 My client load for this kind of work is currently full.
-The next time I will be accepting inquiries from prospective one-on-one clients will be in summer 2018.
+The next time I will be accepting inquiries from prospective one-on-one clients will be in summer/fall 2018 for starting dates in 2019.
 If you’d like me to send you my questionnaire for prospective coaching clients at that time, send me an email at rgouirand [at] gmail [dot] com, and I will add your name to the list of writers to notify when I know how many openings I may have for the coming year.
 If you haven’t worked with me before, you should know that I give priority to writers who have been in workshop with me for a year or more–I would recommend checking out the ‘Programs’ tab and trying to get into a workshop that will help you develop a regular writing practice in the meantime.

 MANUSCRIPT READS AND FREELANCE EDITING